Your definitive guide to packing for a summer Alaska trip

 It’s raining, it’s pouring…

 We’re never quite sure what the weather is going to do, and when you’re out for the day on an excursion, things might change once or twice (or more!).
 We suggest dressing in layers, and make sure at least one of them is waterproof.
-Some parts of Alaska, namely Southeast, are technically a rainforest climate, so make sure you’re comfortable and your things are protected while you’re exploring the Last Frontier.
+Some parts of Alaska, namely Southeast, are technically a rainforest climate, so make sure you’re comfortable and your things are protected while you’re exploring.
 A rain jacket and some rubber boots are always a good idea and it doesn’t hurt to carry a waterproof pack to keep all the important items dry.

 On Wednesdays, we wear pink.